Contents

 Sharing Your Findings

-As scientists, we write research articles to share our findings with the scientific community.
-Research is collaborative both within and across our institutions, so we read to be aware of what others are researching, and we write to share our progress with others.
+Scientists write research articles to share their findings with the scientific community.
+Research is collaborative both within and across institutions, so scientists read to be aware of what others are researching and write to share their progress with others.

 Writing research articles allows scientists to do the following:

-In addition to writing for other scientists, we write research articles to make our findings available to policymakers and other stakeholders.
-Because people may make important decisions based on our work, we want to communicate as clearly and precisely as possible.
+In addition to writing for other scientists, scientists write research articles to make their findings available to policymakers and other stakeholders.
+Because these people may make important decisions based on your scientific publications, you should communicate as clearly and precisely as possible.

 Choosing a Target Journal